Cloudy Kitchen

 3. Add the chopped chocolate and mix until just incorporated.
 Remove the bowl from the mixer and give a few mixes by hand using a flexible spatula, to ensure even incorporation of the chocolate.

-4. Using a 2 Tbsp Cookie scoop, scoop out balls of dough onto a baking sheet lined with parchment paper (you can place them close together).
+4. Using a 2 tablespoon Cookie scoop, scoop out balls of dough onto a baking sheet lined with parchment paper (you can place them close together).
 If you want big puddles on the top of your cookies, you flatten a ball of dough, press the chocolate onto the top side, then continue as usual and roll it into a ball, which then gives you even chocolate distribution as the cookie bakes.

 6. Toward the end of the chilling process, preheat the oven to 350°f / 180°c.
 Line 2-3 baking sheets with parchment paper (you can bake these in batches)